NateWatkins/MediaPipe/README.md

 # MediaPipe Sign Language Analysis

-Hey!
-So this is my project for analyzing sign language videos using Google's MediaPipe.
-I was working on some research and needed to extract body pose and hand landmark data from videos, and honestly MediaPipe made it way easier than I thought it would be.
+This is my project for analyzing sign language videos using Google's MediaPipe.

-## What does this thing do?
+## What does this do?

-Basically you throw in some MP4 videos and it spits out CSV files with all the joint positions and stuff.
 It tracks:
 - Body pose (33 landmarks) -
 - Hand landmarks (21 per hand) -
 - Face landmarks (468 points) -